-The company is an Equal Opportunities Employer, meaning that selection, training, development and promotion is based solely on the applicant's skills, abilities and potential.
+Forza Foods Ltd is an Equal Opportunities Employer, meaning that selection, training, development and promotion is based solely on the applicant's skills, abilities and potential.
 We will always seek to make reasonable adjustments during any selection process to prevent disabled candidates being at a disadvantage when compared to those who are not disabled.